 Resigned Faculty.
 Graduate faculty members who have resigned but are currently serving on an approved committee may continue to serve in that capacity.
 They may not be appointed to any new committee.

-Please note: If a major professor resigns OR retires from the university, he/she may continue to serve, but a co-major professor who is a member of the graduate faculty must also be identified.
+Please note: If a major professor resigns OR retires from the university, they may continue to serve, but a co-major professor who is a member of the graduate faculty must also be identified.

 Affiliates.
 Affiliates are professionals who are not employed by Iowa State University, but have been officially appointed as an affiliated faculty member and an Associate Graduate Faculty member.
 Affiliates can serve as committee members or as a co-major professor.
 They cannot serve as a stand-alone major professor.
 Affiliates must establish an ISU e-mail address to be included in the routing process for Program of Study and Committee (POSC) forms.
 To establish Affiliate status, a letter of intent (rank only) must be approved through the Provost’s Office and then a Nomination for Associate Graduate Faculty and Graduate Lecturer must be submitted and approved through the Graduate College.

 Additional Non-voting Members.
-When a non-member of the Graduate Faculty possesses expertise particularly relevant to the student’s field of study, he or she may serve informally on either the master’s or the doctoral POS Committee as an additional non-voting member.
+When a non-member of the Graduate Faculty possesses expertise particularly relevant to the student’s field of study, they may serve informally on either the master’s or the doctoral POS Committee as an additional non-voting member.
 The non-voting member does not sign the online POSC.
 Non-voting members are invited but not required to attend all committee functions.